nschlaepfer/supersplat-mac/README.md

 - `npm run build:m3-max` – release build with additional memory headroom and tuned render defaults.
 - `npm run serve:m3-max` – rebuild and serve the high-performance build locally.
 The editor autoloads the bundled dragon sample so you can validate tweaks instantly (override via the usual `?load=` query if you need different scenes).
 - `npm run vision-pro:pipeline` – package the current build into `vision-pro/out/` for AirDrop or HTTPS hosting on the headset.
+- Flip on **Extra compression** in the export dialog to wrap `.ply` / `.compressed.ply` output with Brotli or Gzip before sideloading.
+- Every pipeline run now drops preview assets under `vision-pro/out/previews/` (thumbnail PNG + turntable GIF + metadata JSON) so you can glance at a build without opening it.

 The end-to-end workflow (hardware preset details, pipeline output, and sideload steps) is documented in [`docs/m3-max-vision-pro.md`](docs/m3-max-vision-pro.md).